Skip to Main Content

 We offer two types of Search support: regular advice and collaboration.

-What is the difference and how does collaboration work?
+What is the difference and what can you expect?

-• Regular advice: This type of support is recommended when you have a general question, for example if you work on a CAT, an educational project or a (non-systematic) research project.
-We help you with the structure of the search strategy and give tips and feedback.
-After the meeting we will send you the document with information.
-Be prepared to invest time to further develop your searches.
+- Regular advice: This type of support is recommended when you have a general question, if you work on a Critically appraised topic or a non-systematic research project.
+Send us your search strategy (with MeSH and text words).
+We give feedback on the research question, the structure of the search strategy and give suggestions for further development of the search.
+After the meeting we will send you the document with feedback.
+Based on the tips we provide, you will further develop the search strategies yourself and translate these to other databases.

-• Collaboration (co-authorship): This is an option if you start with a systematic review or a scoping review with the intention to publish.
+- Collaboration (co-authorship): Recommended if you start with a systematic (or scoping) review with the intention to publish.
 You ask an information specialist to be part of the review team.
-If collaboration is feasible*, together we walk through the steps and tasks related to the search strategies and make a plan.
-The information specialist helps (a.o.) with structuring the research question, the search preparation, the selection of databases, the development, testing and translation of the search and the reporting of the search strategies in the protocol and in the final manuscript.
-The information specialist will be co-author of the review.
+If we agree on collaboration, we make a plan for the search strategy development.
+This involves finetuning the research question, feedback on the protocol, selection of databases, research related to the search, the development, validation and translation of the search strategies.
+We document the search process and we write (or assist in writing) the methods and supplement for the protocol and the final manuscript.
+The information specialist is co-author of the review.

 Contact: literaturesearch@umcg.nl